 Many people assume that separation, divorce, or annulment always means a lengthy court battle.
 In fact, there are numerous ways to avoid an acrimonious battle following the breakdown of a relationship.
 If you want to resolve disputes with your long-term partner without duelling it out in court, take a look at some of the benefits mediation can offer.

-The experts at Fennell, Briasco & Associates have laid out the advantages of mediation in this article.
+The family lawyers at Fennell, Briasco & Associates have laid out the advantages of mediation in this article.
 Read on to learn more about the pros of mediation.

 Safe and Confidential